PyxAI/FaceDet_streaming/README.md

 <h3>Training</h3>
-Select the classifier in settings.ini the options are: ["svm","logisticregression","bayes"], recommended to stay with the default SVM.
+Select the classifier in settings.ini the options are: ["svm", "logisticregression", "bayes"], it's recommended to stay with the default SVM.
-Run:

 `python train.py`